4ndyZ/MAC-API/README.md

 ```

 ## Prerequisites
-It is recommend to have a server where you can deploy the API, but it is also possible to start the microservice manually on a local machine.
+It is recommended to have a server where you can deploy the API, but it is also possible to start the microservice manually on a local machine.

 ## Installation and configuration
 Download the prebuilt binary packages from the [release page](https://github.com/4ndyZ/MAC-API/releases) and install them on your server.